 This is a “few hour demo” for one of the employers I am talking with.
 I will ask if I may publish the spec.
-The source is available as a compressed bundle.
 Further reading on Symfony will be published symfony2-overview.

 I used the Symfony framework as I had this installed.
 I can also build this as Zend.